BP-Media/bp-album/readme.txt

 == Changelog ==

 = 0.1.8.12 =
+* Compatibility with BuddyPress 1.6
+* Fixes "Warning: Missing argument 2 for wpdb::prepare()" in WP 3.5
+* Fixes "Fatal error: Call to undefined function wp_create_thumbnail()" in WP 3.5
 * Updated the plugins internal version checker
 * Updated strings in the admin menu and user screens for better clarity
 * Added action hooks to allow integration with other plugins